 Documentation must be maintained for any treatments applied to parkland.
 The document for herbicide or pesticide applications can be seen as Exhibit 1.
 Documentation shall also be kept for any fertilizations that take place.
-These documents must be submitted to the Horticulture Supervisor daily and will be kept as a paper copy for no less than two years and will be scanned and kept as a digital copy thereafter.
+These documents must be submitted to the Landscape Supervisor daily and will be kept as a paper copy for no less than two years and will be scanned and kept as a digital copy thereafter.

 Once an area has been treated, notification flags shall be placed at a minimum at all park entrances.
-The flags will provide the contact information of the Horticulture Supervisor.
-Additionally, these flags will be removed 24 hours after the treatment's completion.
+The flags will provide the contact information of the Landscape Supervisor.
+Additionally, these flags will be removed after a period of 24 hours from when the treatment was completed.